gnosis/gp-v1-ui/README.md

 yarn build
 ```

-The static files will be generated in `./dist` dir.
+Static files will be generated inside the `./dist` dir.

 ## Run tests